Satyaki9207/Satyaki9207/README.md

 # Data Science Portfolio 👋
-Repository containing portfolio of data science projects completed for academic, self learning, and professional purposes.
-Presented in the form of Jupyter Notebooks.
-I will update it quite regularly
+Hi, I am currently pursuing my Msc in Data and Business analytics at Rennes School of Business, France.
+I have a background in mechanical engineering and interested in machine learning and natural language processing.
+This is a repository containing all the projects for academics and personal interest

 Tools
+1. SQL
-1. Python : Numpy, Pandas, Matplotlib, Seaborn
+2. Python : Numpy, Pandas, Matplotlib, Seaborn,Plotly
-2. Machine learning : Scikit learn, Keras, Tensorflow
+3. Machine learning : Scikit learn, Keras, Tensorflow
-3. Natural Language Processing : NLTK, Spacy
+4. Natural Language Processing : NLTK, Spacy
+5. Git and Github

 ## Projects
 [**Predicting Employee Attrition**](https://github.com/Satyaki9207/kaggle_HR_analytics/tree/master)